Norma Ashby: Television career

-She began working for KRTV in Great Falls in 1962.
+Ashby began working for KRTV in Great Falls in 1962.
 KRTV had only been in operation since 1958.
-She was interviewed for the job on February 14, 1962, got the position, and the first show aired February 19.
+She was interviewed for the job on February 14, 1962, got the position, and the first edition of Today in Montana aired February 19.
 The first broadcasts of the show were conducted in a metal Quonset hut.
 On most of the shows until 1968 she was a co-host with owner Dan Snyder, who sold the station that year.
 She had various other co-hosts thereafter.

-Over her time on Today in Montana, she hosted about 260 shows a year and interviewed over 26,000 people.
+Over her time on Today in Montana, Ashby hosted about 260 shows a year and interviewed over 26,000 people.
 Political figures she interviewed included nationally known individuals such as Margaret Chase Smith in 1964, and first lady Pat Nixon in 1974.
 She also met, but did not have an opportunity to interview, Presidents John F. Kennedy and Ronald Reagan.
 She often took the opportunity to interview national media figures including Chet Huntley, whom she convinced to narrate a documentary about Helena that she had written, and she appeared with Jane Pauley on the Today Show.

 Hollywood celebrities she interviewed included: Joan Crawford, Clint Eastwood, Olivia de Havilland, Bob Hope, Art Linkletter, and Vincent Price.
 Bob Hope was her favorite interviewee, though she was also kissed by Robert Goulet when she interviewed him at the Ambassador Hotel in Los Angeles.
 She interviewed many musicians when they were in Great Falls as headliners at the Montana State Fair, and some of these included Johnny Cash and Charley Pride.
 Other major public figures she interviewed included Abigail Van Buren, Mary Kay Ash, and local favorite Evel Knievel, a Butte native and nationally known motorcycle daredevil.

 However, one of the more notable live programs in her own recollection included a segment where a rancher gutted a live rattlesnake on the air, resulting in dozens of live baby rattlesnakes spilling out onto the set.